Pant/nextcloudpi-readthedocs/Configuration-Reference.md

 Web Application Firewall for extra security (experimental)

 ## nc-automount
-Enable this feature if you want the Rasperry Pi to automount usb drives.
+Enable this feature if you want your Rasperry Pi to automount USB drives.

 ### How to enable
-1. Navigate to "nc-automount" in the TUI or the WebUI.
+1. Navigate to `nc-automount` in the TUI or the WebUI.
-2. Change "ACTIVE" to yes
+2. Change `ACTIVE` to yes.
+3. Click Run or Start.

 ## nc-autoupdate-ncp
 Auto update NextCloudPi

+### How to enable
+1. Navigate to `nc-autoupdate-ncp` in the TUI or the WebUI.
+2. Change `ACTIVE` to `yes`.
+3. Change the user to be notified when new updates are installed (default=admin).
+4. Click Run or Start.

 ## nc-backup-auto
 Perform automatic backups.

+### How to enable
+1. Navigate to `nc-backup-auto` in the TUI or the WebUI.
+2. Change `ACTIVE` to `yes`.
+3. Change `DESTDIR` to a desired location for the backups.
+4. Change `INCLUDEDATA` to `yes` (optional), to backup your data as well.
+5. Change `BACKUPDAYS` to the number of days to perform the backup.
+6. Change `BACKUPLIMIT` to the number of backups to be kept.
+If limit is reached, then the new backup will replace the older one.
+7. Click Run or Start.

 ## nc-backup
-Perform a backup.
+Perform a manual backup.

+### How to configure
+1. Navigate to `nc-backup` in the TUI or the WebUI.
+2. Change `DESTDIR` to the desired location you want your backup to be.
+3. Change `INCLUDEDATA` to `yes` if you want to include the Nextcloud data to the backup as well.
+4. Change `BACKUPLIMIT` to the number of backups to be kept.
+If limit is reached, then the new backup will replace the older one.
+5. Click Run or Start.

 ## nc-database
 Enable if you want to change the Nextcloud database location (e.x. to a usb drive)